-Agreement Context
+4.1 Agreement Context

-An agreement is scoped by its associated context that SHOULD include parties to an agreement, and additionally, SHOULD include reference to the service(s) provided in support of the agreement.
+An agreement is scoped by its associated context that SHOULD include parties to an agreement.
+Additionally, the agreement context contains various metadata about the agreement such as the duration of the agreement, optionally, the template name from which the agreement is created.
 The context MAY also include other prior and/or related agreements.
 The new agreement thus augments prior related agreements, between the service consumer and the service provider.